-UK Radon Ltd provides consultancy and radon treatment in Cornwall and surrounding areas, for domestic and commercial properties.
-On our website you can also buy DIY products for detecting and treating radon problems.
+Looking for radon treatment in Cornwall?
+UK Radon Ltd provides Radon advice, consultation and radon remediation across England and Wales, for domestic and commercial properties.
+Based in Cornwall, our greatest focus is on property in the South West.
+On our website we aim to provide lots of helpful advice on measuring and remediating radon, you can also buy DIY products for monitoring, detecting and treating radon problems.

 Based in Cornwall, we help property owners in Helston, Bude, Bodmin, Callington, Camborne, Falmouth, Hayle, Newquay, Liskeard, Launceston, Looe, Newquay, Penzanze, Perranporth, Redruth, St Austell, St Ives and Truro, as well as throughout the south west region of England (Devon, Plymouth, Exeter, Somerset, Bristol, Bath, Glocestershire, Dorset, & Wiltshire) and further afield in England and Wales.